 Show Notes – Settling Baby

-- When Jan is invited into a home her first job is to get a feel for the atmosphere of the home.
+- the atmosphere there.
 Environmental factors can affect settling baby, as can anxiety in the parents.
 Jan collects a history of when and how the baby was born, and what the parents been doing so far to help.
-Sometimes the problem can be something medical that’s been missed.
+Sometimes the problem is a missing medical diagnosis.

-- Sometimes babies find it hard to settle because they’re used to being busy.
-When mothers are very active before birth (as so many need to be) babies come out wanting to stay “busy”, and they find it hard to settle.
-Mothers, too, can find it hard to adjust to a slower routine, and struggle to settle themselves, the anxiety of which can be passed on to the baby.
+- Some babies find it hard to settle because of being so busy!
+When mothers are very active before birth (as so many need to be) babies come out wanting to stay “busy”, and find it hard to settle.
+Mothers, too, can find it hard to adjust to a slower routine.
+When mothers themselves find it hard to settle, the anxiety passes on to the baby.
 This is not a condemnation, but an awareness of fact.

 - Modern families also have a lot of stimulation.
 Flashing lights on monitors, TV.
 Even getting in and out of the car multiple times per day.
 Babies don’t adjust to changes like these as easily as adults do, making them agitated and harder to settle.